Brewing Methods

 Significance of Water Temperature

 Water temperature is another critical element affecting AeroPress brewing.
-Ideal brewing temperatures typically range from 175°F to 205°F. Lower temperatures, around 175°F to 185°F, can yield a sweeter, more delicate brew, while higher temperatures, from 195°F to 205°F, can extract more robust flavors and bitterness (Perfect Daily Grind).
+Ideal brewing temperatures typically range from 175°F to 205°F. Lower temperatures, around 175°F to 185°F, can yield a sweeter, more delicate brew, while higher temperatures, from 195°F to 205°F, can extract more full-bodied flavors and bitterness (Perfect Daily Grind).

-Water Temperature (°F) | Flavor Profile |
+Water Temperature (°F) Flavor Profile

-175°F – 185°F | Sweet, delicate |
+175°F – 185°F Sweet, delicate

-185°F – 195°F | Balanced |
+185°F – 195°F Balanced

-195°F – 205°F | Bold, robust |
+195°F – 205°F Bold, full-bodied

 Adjusting your water temperature can make a significant difference in the final brew.
 For more information on how to perfect your brewing techniques, visit our page on how to brew coffee.